Topological Universality of the Art Gallery Problem: Introduction

 In addition to yielding a strictly stronger result than that of Bertschinger et al.\txt{} \cite{SOSAMain}, our construction is structurally simpler: the art gallery always consists of a single rectangular room with two types of convex slits repeatedly cut out of the edges.
 As an example, we explicitly draw an art gallery for the M\"obius strip (to the best resolution that can reasonably fit on a page) in Figure \ref{figMobiusGallery}.

-The key ingredient in our approach is a novel gadget which ``copies'' a variable (in effect adding a constraint of form $x_i=x_j$).
+The key ingredient in our approach is a novel form of \emph{copying gadget} which enforces a constraint of the form $x_i = x_j$, thereby requiring multiple guards to represent the same underlying variable.
 Gadgets with similar functions can also be found in Abrahamsen et al.\txt{} \cite{ExistsRHardness}.
-Our gadget is an improvement for the following reasons: \begin{itemize} \item It is more versatile.
-In particular the polygon $P$ does not need to intersect the convex hull of the segments being copied. \item It works in more general contexts.
+Our gadget takes a geometrically different form, and is an improvement for the following reasons: \begin{itemize} \item It is more versatile.
+In particular the polygon $P$ does not need to intersect the convex hull of the segments being copied.
+This makes it possible for the gallery to only have a single ``room.'' \item It works in more general contexts.
 The previous gadget uses constraints created by the need for guards to see every point on the interior of the polygon $P$.
-Our gadget works in the variant of the problem where guards only need to see the boundary of the polygon. \end{itemize}
+Our gadget works in the variant of the problem where guards only need to see the boundary of the polygon.
+Stade \txt{} \cite{stade2022complexity} uses this gadget in a forthcoming paper proving that this variant is also $\exists\rr$-hard. \end{itemize}

 Our general construction, which we present in Section \ref{secGeneralConstruction}, does not yield an obvious bound on the size of $P$ (number of vertices) as a function of the complexity of the space $S$.
 In Section \ref{secEfficientConstruction}, we refine our construction to show that both the orientable and non-orientable surfaces of genus $n$ can be captured by art galleries with only $O(n)$ vertices.